Personal tools

 In the very last section you may manage additional options that 'Password Manager For WHMCS ' has to offer.

-• Password Manager Button - select to enable access to 'Password Manager' for your clients in their client area.
+• Client Area Integration - select to enable access to 'Password Manager' for your clients in their client area.

-• Profile Tab - select this option to add 'Passwords' tab in the client's profile in the administrator area.
+• Client Profile Integration - select this option to add the 'Passwords' tab in the client's profile in the administrator area.

-• Password Random Characters - define a set of characters to be used for random password generation.
+• Random Password Character Set - define a set of characters to be used for random password generation.

-• Password Strength - define the length of randomly generated passwords.
+• Random Password Length - define the length of randomly generated passwords.

-Do not forget to save the changes when you finish the settings configuration.
+Do not forget to submit the changes when you finish configuring the settings.

 PM2 11 21.png